 How Stress Can Lead to Changes in Behavior

 Parenting is already a really challenging job.
-Throw in the confusion and chaos of a pandemic, and life just got even more stressful and demanding.
+As we navigate changes in our day-to-day, life can become even more stressful and demanding.

-We are all experiencing different highs and lows during the COVID-19 pandemic, and each day can bring its own set of challenges.
+We all experience different highs and lows and each day can bring its own set of challenges.

-Not only have our lives suddenly changed, but our kids’ lives have changed too.
-It’s normal for stress to lead to changes in behavior, and our kids need our help to get through it.
+This not only affects our lives, but our kids' lives as well.
+It's normal for stress to lead to changes in behavior, and our kids need our help to get through it.

 When kids experience stress and disruption, it’s normal and natural to see changes in their behavior.